BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 average features at a higher level.

 30. In some cases the outcome of the quantitative assessment will require additional

 considerations.
 For example, an undertaking may determine that for a specific product in

 Page 11/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue diamond-shaped emblem containing the European Union flag, a circle of twelve gold stars on a blue background.
-To the right is the stylized lowercase acronym "eiopa" in grey, with the full name of the authority written below it.
+The logo of the European Insurance and Occupational Pensions Authority (EIOPA).
+It features a blue emblem with the European Union's circle of stars, next to the stylized acronym 'eiopa' in grey.
+The full name is written below the acronym.

-eiopa
+Extracted text from the image: eiopa
 European Insurance and
 Occupational Pensions Authority](#)